 Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

-- The United States fought in three wars: The War of 1812, the Mexican-American War, and the Civil War.
+- During the 1800s, the United States fought in three wars: The War of 1812, the Mexican-American War, and the Civil War.

 - Two sitting U.S. presidents—Abraham Lincoln and James A. Garfield—were assassinated.

 - During the early 1800s, the Louisiana Purchase took place between the United States and France.
 In return for 15 million dollars, the U.S. government acquired 828,000 square miles of land from France that were located west of the Mississippi River.

 - President Lincoln signed the First Legal Tender Act into law, which authorized the U.S. Treasury to issue United States Notes as a legal tender.

 - Industrial growth transformed American society during the 1800s.
 Many new industries—including petroleum refining, steel manufacturing, and electrical power—emerged.
 Railroads also expanded significantly, “bringing even remote parts of the country into a national market economy.”

 - A gold rush began in central California, and “thousands of Forty-Niners moved west to seek their fortunes.”